ebt15/Udacity-Collaboration-and-Competition-DRLND/report.md

 Gradient clipping ensures the gradient vector g has norm at most c.
 This helps gradient descent to have a reasonable behaviour even if the loss landscape of the model is irregular.
 The following figure shows an example with an extremely steep cliff in the loss landscape.
 Without clipping, the parameters take a huge descent step and leave the “good” region.
 With clipping, the descent step size is restricted and the parameters stay in the “good” region.

-Note that this function is applied after the backward pass, but before the optimization step.

       # Compute critic loss
         Q_expected = self.critic_local(states, actions)
         critic_loss = F.mse_loss(Q_expected, Q_targets)

       # Minimize the loss
         self.critic_optimizer.zero_grad()
         critic_loss.backward()
         torch.nn.utils.clip_grad_norm_(self.critic_local.parameters(), 1)
         self.critic_optimizer.step()

 ## Results